 If you are injured in a car accident, much will be made about who was at fault.
 The reason for this is to determine who must compensate whom in the event of a personal injury or wrongful death lawsuit.
 Becoming injured in an accident that someone else’s careless, negligent, or reckless actions caused may mean you are eligible for a personal injury claim to compensate you for medical and other expenses, as well as the impact that your injuries have had on your life.

-An experienced personal injury lawyer at the Dolman Law Group and Sibley Dolman can explain this process to you.
+An experienced car accident lawyer at the Dolman Law Group and Sibley Dolman can explain this process to you.
 Call us today.

 Fault is not always so easy to assign.
 For example, officials from the National Transportation Safety Board ruled that the Tesla lithium-ion traction battery was partially responsible for a fiery crash that killed two teenage boys.
 The crash occurred when the 18-year-old driver of the Tesla lost control of the vehicle while driving at 116 miles per hour.
 The crash resulted in the death of the driver and his teenage front-seat passenger.
 Both boys were days away from graduating from high school at the time of the accident.